solpyro/AdventOfCode2022/README.md

 Part 2 was much simpler, and it turned out the list of sizes I'd generated for part 1 were all I needed; the directory tree is completely useless!

-## Day 8: Treetop Tree House ⭐
+## Day 8: Treetop Tree House ⭐⭐

 Something quick and simple to visualise at last!
 After a little stumble, due to some badly copied code, I thought I was cursed with forever low-balling my answers.
 But having rectified that, part 1 was in the bag.
-The visualisation will cycle through `vanilla trees` and `visible trees`.
+The visualisation will cycle through `vanilla trees` and `visible trees` when you press any key.

+Figuring out the counting algorithm for higest tree took some time and trial and error, but eventially I was getting expected numbers for the example.
+The visualisation has a third option now colouring each tree in a gradient of how many trees are visible.

 ## Day 9: ???